Day 5 & 6

 In my policy guide, I recommend

-(with young children) you will need have to be involved directly for the entire practice session at first.
+(with young children) parents or guardians will need to be involved directly for perhaps the entire practice session at first.
 Until after perhaps 3-6 months of study, your help may be needed for some or much of the practice time.

 Research shows that maximum retention occurs if